LuckyGrg18/LuckyGrg18/README.md

 ###

-<p align="left">My name is Lucky Gurung, I am a Computer Science student at Informatics College Pokhara, and always curious and eager to learn.
-Exploring new ideas, tackling challenges, and making the most of the college journey.
-Ready to innovate, create, and grow.</p>
+<p align="left">My name is Lucky Gurung, I am a Computer Science student at Informatics College, Pokhara.
+I love exploring new ideas and technologies.
+  In my free time, I enjoy gamindg, playing sports and coding, and always curious and eager to learn more.
+  I have experience with java, python and web development.
+  Joining the Developers' Community excites me because I want to learn new skill, and grow with like-minded peoples, and ready to innovate, create, and grow.</p>

 ###